German Autumn: Hanns Martin Schleyer kidnapping

-On 5 September 1977, the President of the Confederation of German Employers' Associations (Bundesvereinigung der Deutschen Arbeitgeberverbände, BDA) and the Federation of German Industries (Bundesverband der Deutschen Industrie, BDI), Hanns Martin Schleyer, was kidnapped in Cologne.
+On 5 September 1977, Ex- SS Officer and former Nazi, then President of the Confederation of German Employers' Associations (Bundesvereinigung der Deutschen Arbeitgeberverbände, BDA) and the Federation of German Industries (Bundesverband der Deutschen Industrie, BDI), Hanns Martin Schleyer, was kidnapped in Cologne.
 His driver and three police officers were murdered.
 The kidnappers demanded the release of eleven imprisoned RAF terrorists.

 Lufthansa Landshut hijacking

 As the German government did not give in to the blackmail—unlike with the kidnapping of Peter Lorenz two years earlier—terrorists from the Popular Front for the Liberation of Palestine (PFLP), allied with the Red Army Faction (RAF), tried to increase the pressure by hijacking the Lufthansa plane Landshut on 13 October 1977.
 After an odyssey through the Middle East and the murder of the pilot, Captain Jürgen Schumann, the plane landed at Mogadishu International Airport, the capital of Somalia.
 Here, the Landshut was stormed by the West German counter-terrorism unit GSG 9 on 18 October at around 00:05 Central European Time (CET).
 Later that morning, a special report on Deutschlandfunk announced that "all hostages have been freed.
 We do not yet know whether there were any dead or injured among them..."
 All 87 hostages were rescued, including four of the five crew members.
 Three of the hijackers were killed and one hijacker was seriously wounded.